 www.mysite.com/contact-usto be sent to a different service than

-/contact-usin the Path.
-The first rule that you create does not typically include a path.
+/contact-usin the Path field.
+Typically, the first rule that you create does not include a path.

 - Enter the Port number that each target operates on.